 According to law, the company is represented by the Board of Directors in all matters and by the CEO in all matters within the competence of the CEO.
 The CEO, CFO or other person authorized by the CEO are entitled to issue statements on behalf of Spinnova.
 The CFO represents the company in matters related to the company’s financial performance.
 The Chair of the Board of Directors will issue statements concerning the company’s ownership structure, any strategic matters that have a significant impact on the company and on matters pertaining to the CEO on behalf of the company.

-Head of Communications oversees media relations.
+Head of Investor Relations and Head of Commercial Communications oversee media relations.
 Communication with the media is primarily the responsibility of the CEO, the Chair of the Board of Directors and the CFO.

 In crisis situations, the CEO is responsible for communications.
 Crisis communications are carried out by designated persons, with the goal of distributing information in a reliable, fast, clear, proactive and open manner.